HoldenErnest/ListServer/README.md

 ## Goals:
 - get ssh working ✔
-- get certbot working
+- get certbot working ✔
-- get apache working?
+- get apache working? ✔
+- generate a working ssl socket / client that can connect to this